France Takes Aim At US Inaction In Mideast - UrduPoint

 Despite the attacks on its Saudi ally and having one of its own drones shot down, the United States has avoided equivalent retaliation.

-"We've seen a deliberate gradual US disengagement," Parly said at the annual Manama Dialogue on regional security, adding it had been "on the cards for a while" but had become clearer.
+"We've seen a deliberate gradual US disengagement," Parly said at the annual Manama Dialogue on regional security, adding it had been "on the cards for a while" but had become clearer with recent events.

 "The region is accustomed to the ebb and flow of US involvement.
 But this time it seemed more serious."
 Parly said the US drawback was a "slow process" and acknowledged that a US carrier strike group had just entered the Gulf.